clojure-emacs/cider/doc/repl/configuration.md

 (setq cider-repl-use-clojure-font-lock nil)
 ```

+Note that enabling font-locking in the REPL can negatively impact performance.

 ## Pretty printing in the REPL

 By default the REPL always prints the results of your evaluations using the